RandomSeeds/rNMF/README.md

 library("rnmf")
 ```

-To see the help of the main function, run
+To see the help of the main function, run:

 ```
 ?rnmf
 ```
-To see an example, do
+To see an example, do:

 ```
 example(rnmf)